 Another crucial highlight of web3 use cases in DeFi points at payment blockchains.
 DeFi has enabled payment blockchains that can facilitate peer-to-peer digital transactions.
 As a matter of fact, DeFi is one of the best web3 use cases, which shows a plausible improvement in cryptocurrency usage.

 The significance of DeFi becomes clearly evident with the facility of low-cost, peer-to-peer, almost instantaneous, and borderless transactions.
 Payment blockchains in DeFi can serve as the best web3 example for enabling access to financial services.
 The payment blockchains could easily improve the existing payment systems.
 For example, cryptocurrencies can serve as a vital asset for the distribution of aid to people without bank accounts.
 In addition, DeFi also leverages blockchain for achieving the desired transparency to counter abuse, waste, and fraud.

 The best thing about DeFi is that it is changing the backend of financial technologies.
 DeFi enables easier opportunities for using, accessing, auditing, upgrading, and developing financial services.
 DeFi is obviously one of the top web3 use cases focused on enabling cost-effective and easy participation in the financial system.
 At the same time, DeFi also leverages web3 principles for allowing complete control over ownership of finance products to consumers.

-DeFi stands out as a top highlight among real world web3 use cases as it presents prolific opportunities for improving financial inclusion.
-The DeFi and web3 connection depend on the fact that DeFi services embrace core values in the open internet.
+DeFi stands out as a top highlight among real-world web3 use cases as it presents prolific opportunities for improving financial inclusion.
+The DeFi and web3 connection depends on the fact that DeFi services embrace core values in the open internet.
 Here are the notable pointers which showcase how DeFi and web3 are related to each other.

 - Dedication to open-source code